pallabofficial/kairocraft/README.md

 👉 **Beautiful Sections**: Includes hero, services, features, how to use, roadmap, pricing, footer, and header.

-👉 **Parallax Animations**: Engaging effects triggered by mouse movement and scrolling
+👉 **Parallax Animations**: Engaging effects triggered by mouse movement and scroll

 👉 **Complex UI Geometry**: Utilizes tailwindcss for intricate shapes like circular feature displays, grid lines, and side lines.